jpjust/cityzones-maps-service/README.md

 The output properties of the configuration file specifies two output files: the main output which will contain the zones and its classes of risk and an EDUs output which will contain the position of the EDUs on the region.

-To plot a map of the risk zones and the EDUs, run the script in `gee_riskzones.js` on Google Earch Engine.
-You will need to upload your output CSV files as assets on GEE.
+To plot a map of the risk zones and the EDUs, run the script in `gee_riskzones.js` on Google Earch Engine (you will need to upload your output CSV files as assets on GEE) or use the web interface at http://riskzonesweb.just.pro.br.

 ## Dependencies

 To install all modules needed by riskzones and its worker, run:

 `python3 -m pip install numpy requests requests-toolbelt`

+## Memory limit

+To avoid memory issues `riskzones.py` sets a memory limit.
+Copy `.env.example` as `.env` in the root directory and set `MEM_LIMIT` to the value of your choice.
+By default, riskzones.py limits itself to 1 GiB of RAM.

 ## RiskZones Web: online interface